Is Kale Safe for Dogs?

 Iodine and Nitrates

 Both you and your dog need iodine for thyroid function.
-A deficiency can result in hypothyroidism, a health condition that results in a slower metabolism and exhaustion, among other problems.
+A deficiency may result in hypothyroidism, a health condition that results in a slower metabolism and exhaustion, among other problems.
 Certain vegetables, like kale, cause iodine to build up in the body.

 While that might sound good, if your dog is on medication for hypothyroidism, it’s possible he can get too much of a good thing.
 Too much iodine can cause him to have gastric irritation and vomiting as well as diarrhea.
-In some severe cases, it can even lead to a coma or cancer.
+In some severe cases, it may even lead to a coma or cancer.

 How Much Kale Should You Feed Your Dog?